nlitsme/zipdump/README.md

  * `--extract`         Extract all files to the `outputdir`, optionally stripping leading parts of the filename
    * `--strip STRIP`     strip N initial parts from pathnames before saving
    * `--preserve`        preserve permissions and timestamps
+   * `--allowdotdot`     allow paths to walk outside of the output directory.

 When searching for .zip files, you can recurse and skip links using these options:
  * `--recurse`         recurse into directories